 As a double-looped infinity scarf on a train to Padua, Italy:

-The better way to wear it is how Kristi (Encircled’s founder) showed me when I visited Encircled HQ.
+Kristi (Encircled’s founder) showed me how to wear the Chrysalis Cardi as a maxi skirt when I visited Encircled HQ.
 How you do it: Close the snaps like you’re creating the Grecian Tunic version, but then STEP INTO the biggest hole and and wrap it twice around your waist.
 Then use the TIE that’s included with the Cardi to tie a belt around your waist to hold the skirt up.
 You don’t need to use snaps for this look.

-As a Grecian tunic dress at the Encircled HQ in Toronto:
+As a Grecian tunic dress in the middle of the desert in Arizona

 The Chrysalis Cardi Comes in THREE Sizes